RainbowMiner/RainbowMiner/README.md

 <details><summary>Hashpool</summary> https://hashpool.com/ no auto-exchange, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>HashVault</summary> https://hashvault.pro/ no auto-exchange, dedicated to cryptonight mining, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Hellominer</summary> https://hellominer.com/ no auto-exchange, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
-<details><summary>HeroMiners</summary> https://herominers.com/ no auto-exchange, a separate wallet address is needed for each coin (ETH, ETC, BEAM, GRIN, Monero, Haven, Conceal, Cortex and more) you want to mine.
+<details><summary>HeroMiners</summary> https://herominers.com/ no auto-exchange, a separate wallet address is needed for each coin (ETC, BEAM, GRIN, Monero, Haven, Conceal, Cortex and more) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
-<details><summary>Hiveon</summary> https://hiveon.net/ no auto-exchange, a separate wallet address is needed for each coin (ETH, ETC) you want to mine.
+<details><summary>Hiveon</summary> https://hiveon.net/ no auto-exchange, a separate wallet address is needed for each coin (ETC, RVN, ERG) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Icemining</summary> https://icemining.ca/ no auto-exchange, very good BCD (BitcoinDiamond) performance, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>LeafPool</summary> https://www.leafpool.com/ no auto-exchange, mainly BEAM mining, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>LuckPool</summary> https://luckpool.net/ no auto-exchange, mining VRSC and YEC, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>